polyaxon/polyaxon/templates/polyaxon_cli/commands/experiment.md

 If no project/experiment is provided, the command will default to the currently initialized project/last used experiment.

-If no project/experiment is provided and no project/experiment is initialized, the command will raise.
+If no project/experiment is provided and no project/experiment is cached, the command will raise.

 Usage: